-- the use of public transport

-- independent travel training

-- a personal transport budget

-- a taxi service will generally not be provided.
-The only exceptions to this will be for those students with severe physical or learning difficulties where, upon receipt of sufficient evidence such as a consultant's medical report, a taxi provision will be considered alongside other options
+A taxi service will generally not be the first option provided.
+The only exceptions to this will be for those students with severe physical or learning difficulties where, upon receipt of sufficient evidence such as a consultant's medical report, a taxi provision will be considered alongside other options.